FHA Cash-Out Refinance Minimum Credit Score · NMLS #1630225

 Scores 620 and Above: The Widest Lender Selection

 At 620, the broadest segment of the wholesale FHA market opens up.
 Lenders who set their overlay at 620 can now be included in the rate-shopping process, increasing competition and often lowering your rate.
-The same FHA rules govern every file — 80% LTV, 56% DTI, 12 months seasoning — but a 620-plus score means Mortgage-World.com can approach the full roster of wholesale lenders and get competing offers on your scenario.
+The same FHA rules govern every file — 80% LTV, 56.99% DTI, 12 months seasoning — but a 620-plus score widens the range of programs a file can be placed with, which is where competing offers come from.
 The CFPB’s cash-out refinance guide is a useful reference for understanding the broader mechanics alongside the credit score discussion.

 Full Eligibility Picture